 - More than 50% of coursework will be delivered online providing for a flexible study schedule.

 - On campus lab sessions will be held during selected weekend sessions so your time required on campus will be minimized.

 - Multiple fieldwork and immersion experiences deliver critical hands-on experience and patient management skills.

-- The Flex OTD curriculum will be identical to the campus-based OTD program but because of the reduced trimester credit load will be delivered over 12 trimesters (4 years) instead of 8 trimesters.
+- The Flex OTD curriculum is identical to the campus-based OTD program but because of the reduced trimester, credit load will be delivered over 12 trimesters (4 years) instead of 8 trimesters.

 How it Will Work

 The Flex OTD program will be a combination of distance learning – more than 50% of the coursework will be delivered online – and on campus laboratory classes that are delivered in person.